Visar Musliu

-Visar Musliu (Висар Муслиу; born 13 November 1994) is a Macedonian professional footballer who plays as a centre-back for German club FC Ingolstadt and the North Macedonia national team.
+Visar Musliu (Висар Муслиу; born 13 November 1994) is a Macedonian professional footballer who plays as a centre-back for Belgian Pro League club Sint-Truiden and the North Macedonia national team.

 Club career

 Musliu started his football career in FK Renova where he spent most of his first five years.
 In between, he also spent six months on loan at FK Gostivar.
 The summer in 2014, he transferred to Swiss side St. Gallen on a one-year contract, but he didn't get to play there as they sent him back on loan to Renova.

 On 3 June 2017, he made a transfer to Macedonian champion FK Vardar where they hired him as a reinforcement for the upcoming Champions League qualifications.
 In the end, Musliu helped Vardar qualify for the 2017-18 Europa League Group stage, becoming the first Macedonian football club to ever qualify for a European UEFA tournament.

 On 5 August 2019, he moved from Shkëndija to Hungarian outfit Fehérvár.

 On 19 January 2022, Musliu joined 2.
 Bundesliga club FC Ingolstadt.

+In June 2023, Musliu signed for SC Paderborn following his departure from Ingolstadt.

+On 4 February 2025, Musliu moved to Sint-Truiden in Belgium.